 IV.
-Incorporate components from across the organization in structuring an insider threat program

-It is important to identify and partner with stakeholders across the organization to facilitate appropriate insider threat responses, to assess the effectiveness of the program, and to gauge the need for adjustment.
+Incorporate components from across the organization in structuring an insider threat program of the program, and to gauge the need for adjustment.
 Depending on the size and scope of the organization, these stakeholders should include representatives from human resources, security, counterintelligence (or similar function), cybersecurity/information security, internal policymakers, training, and legal, privacy and civil liberties, as well as front-line leaders.
 Including multiple components of the organization in an insider threat program is essential because information indicating an insider threat can come from multiple sources.
 Sometimes individual indicators are not considered a problem, but when coupled with information from across the organization, they may reveal an issue.